panterasbook29/BHIS-Internship/dailyWorkflow.md

 - Trying to make an architecture for a hands-on elastic lab
 - Setting up elastic with a tutorial(very annoying to set up and to make a general tutorial because when I think I got the right track I realize at the end I got to start over to make it better)
 - Also got 2nd place at the CTF(continuing tommorow) :)
-- To-Do for tomorrow - add links between lab2 and hands on tool labs cause I forgot
+- ~~To-Do for tomorrow - add links between lab2 and hands on tool labs cause I forgot~~

+## July 19th ---
+- Addming more details to lab2
+- Researching more real life cases of compromised systems and finding more information to prepare for lab6, like https://www.first.org/resources/papers/conference2008/chuvakin-anton-slides.pdf